Kayaking in Georgia 2026: Guide to Rivers, Lakes & Coast

 Chattahoochee Outfitters/Shoot the Hooch

-- Multiple locations
+- Multiple locations on the Chattahoochee River

-- Prices: $35-55 per trip
+- Prices: $35-55 per trip depending on distance

-- Offers: Moonlight paddles
+- Offers: Moonlight paddles, full moon trips popular

 Wildwood Outfitters (Since 1972)

-- River: Upper Chattahoochee
+- River: Upper Chattahoochee near Helen

-- Specialty: Group rates
+- Specialty: Group rates for parties of 6+

-- Experience: Family-owned, knowledgeable staff
+- Experience: Family-owned with knowledgeable local staff

 Coastal Rentals